 Images in astronomical detector arrays sometimes contain unwanted fringe patterns that are produced by the interference of light reflecting between parallel surfaces in the instrument.
-Usually, the fringe pattern is ignored with the hope of correcting it when dividing by the flat field.
-However, flexure and variations in the illumination geometry (e.g., from movable instrument parts) can change the fringe pattern.
-Hence, observations requiring high sensitivity necessitate explicit removal of these patterns.
+However, this pattern can change even in short timescales (Fig. 1) mostly due to flexure and variations in the illumination geometry (e.g., from movable instrument parts).
+This would imply that division by flat field would not necessarily correct the fringes in images (Fig. 2).
+The latter is a widely used approximation.

+Hence, observations requiring high sensitivity necessitate of methods with explicit removal of these patterns both in the flat field frames and in the data frames.
 Fringe correction methods found in the literature are either specific to the instrument or assume a global fringe period (e.g., Malumuth et al. 2003a,b; Mellau & Winnewisser 1995).
 However, in most cases the pattern's period varies over the image, making global techniques like Fourier filtering less than satisfactory.